swagshaw/swagshaw.github.io/index.md

 I am a 1st-year CS Master student at [NTU](https://www.ntu.edu.sg/) advised by [Chng Eng Siong](https://personal.ntu.edu.sg/aseschng/default.html).
 I obtained my B.Eng degree from Jilin University.
 Then I worked as a Java software development engineer at China Mobile for one year.

-I am contributing to building **easy-to-use**, **energy efficient**, and  **low latency** next-generation AI systems.
+I am contributing to building **"easy-to-use"**, **"energy efficient"**, and  **"low latency"** next-generation AI systems.
 At this moment, I mainly work in the data-efficient speech system.
 Specifically, continual learning, active learning apply in the speech domain.

+**I'm actively seeking for a PhD position.**

 ## Research Interests